-If your property has had a change of use we may need to make adjustments to your charges, so contact us immediately.
+If your property has had a change of use we may need to make adjustments to your charges, so please contact us immediately.

-You will be billed once a year and we will send you your bill in February/March.
+You will be billed once a year and we will send you your bill in March for the year commencing 1st April.